Reichenbach Law takes consumer cases throughout north central Ohio. The law office is located in Mansfield Ohio.

 Fair Debt Collection Practices Act

 The federal Fair Debt Collection Practices Act protects consumers from unfair or deceptive methods of debt collection.
-The law applies when a creditor (the business or person to whom the debt is owed) hires a professional debt collector to collect a consumer debt.
+The law applies when a debt collector tries to collect a consumer debt.
 This includes attorneys who regularly engage in debt collection.
-The law also applies when the creditor sells the debt to an "assignee," who then tries to collect.
+The law also applies when the creditor sells a defaulted debt to an "assignee," who then tries to collect.

 Here are some examples of debt collection activities that may be illegal under the FDCPA: